ProjectDrawdown/solutions/README.md

 The four modules below may be thought of as the computational "kernel" of the Drawdown model.
 The order given is the preferred order and priority of implementation.

 1. **Complete Unit Adoption Calculations module**
-   ~At the end of the code.earth hackathon 9/7/2018, a good start of the Unit Adoption Module had been made but remains to be completed.~
+   ~~At the end of the code.earth hackathon 9/7/2018, a good start of the Unit Adoption Module had been made but remains to be completed.~~
    The Unit Adoption module was completed 10/15/2018.

 2. **First Cost module**
-   ~As with the Unit Adoption module, this should use VBAWEB to push data to the Python code.~
+   ~~As with the Unit Adoption module, this should use VBAWEB to push data to the Python code.~~

-   ~Note that this is the first place in the spreadsheets where there are a number of custom variants, where specific models need to replace the implementation with their own.
-It is strongly recommended that the Python code not try to accommodate this at this point: it will be much more clear what needs to be done when more of the system is moved out of Excel, attempting to design for model specialization too early is likely to over-design for the problem.~
+   ~~Note that this is the first place in the spreadsheets where there are a number of custom variants, where specific models need to replace the implementation with their own.
+It is strongly recommended that the Python code not try to accommodate this at this point: it will be much more clear what needs to be done when more of the system is moved out of Excel, attempting to design for model specialization too early is likely to over-design for the problem.~~

    The First Cost module was completed 10/7/2018.

 3. **Operating Cost**
-   This module is similar to the earlier modules, where VBAWEB would push data over to the Python code for processing.
+   ~~This module is similar to the earlier modules, where VBAWEB would push data over to the Python code for processing.~~

+   The Operating Cost module was completed 11/3/2018.

 4. **Continue development by CO2 Calcs**
    As with earlier modules, this would use the VBAWEB module to push data from the spreadsheet over to Python for processing.